BxCppDev/Bayeux/source/bxmctools/examples/ex03/README.rst

 This example modelizes the radioactivity  measurement of a sample with a HPGe detector.
-An application is also provided to  analyze the data and  produce  the  energy  spectrum  takig  into  account  the  energy resolution and detection threshold of the HPGe detector.
+An application is also provided to  analyze the data and  produce  the  energy  spectrum  taking into  account  the  energy resolution and detection threshold of the HPGe detector.

 Prerequisite